 Well, 3 months later and I’m happy to report that the green beans are in fact growing well.
 In fact, they are growing so well that we have a giant green beanstalk that has reached the roof.

 I don’t know how we’re going to pick the green beans up there put if all else fails Santa and his reindeer will have a nutritious snack on Christmas Eve.

 Leroy and The Giant Bean Stalk (there’s a tale lurking in there somewhere)

 I’m not a fan of green beans.
 I’ll eat them when my husband tells me to eat my vegetables but it’s usually only one or two.
 My daughter and my husband love them and Sherman and Leroy like frozen green beans.

 So that’s why I planted them.

 And now I have a plethora and my sister planted bush beans and gave them to me so I have a double plethora.

 My plan is to blanch and freeze and I’m also planning to dehydrate them which will make a great crunchy treat for Sherman.

 Yes!
 Green beans can be a great addition to a dog’s normal diet and they can make great treats.
 Green beans are packed with fiber, low in calories and contain minerals and vitamins, such as Vitamin A, C, and K. Most dogs will tolerate them in moderation but it’s always recommended to check with your vet before adding any new foods to your dog’s diet.

-Green beans are often recommended by many veterinarians for weight loss in dogs and there’s even a green diet for dogs.
+Green beans are often recommended by many veterinarians for weight loss in dogs and there’s even a green bean diet for dogs.